Rodrigues (constituency): Political history

 Because the constituency composes of the entire island of Rodrigues, it also represents the trends of the island's political affiliation and history over time.
 The constituency and the island itself has been considered as a bastion of the Parti Mauricien Social Démocrate (PMSD), with Gaëtan Duval himself being elected under the best loser system in 1982.
 However, with the rise of regionalism and the establishment of the Rodrigues People's Organisation (OPR), the PMSD's hold over the constituency and the island itself has declined and it last contested the constituency in 2019.

 The OPR has dominated the political life of the island and the constituency since it first won both seats in 1982.
 Serge Clair, the first leader of the party, represented the constituency from 1982 until his resignation in 2002 to take up the Chief Commissioner of the island.

 In 1995, the dominance of the OPR was challenged by the Rodrigues Movement (MR) with both of its candidates being chosen as best losers for Rodrigues.
-The four seat represtation continued until 2010, when the MR finally managed to challenge the OPR by winning both of the constituency's seats and relegating the OPR to a single best loser seat.
+The four seat representation continued until 2010, when the MR finally managed to challenge the OPR by winning both of the constituency's seats and relegating the OPR to a single best loser seat.

 Since 2014, the OPR regained its position by gaining both elected seats.
 In 2024, the role of MR as the second party faded with the emergence of Alliance Liberation, a political alliance composed of other minor Rodriguan parties, contesting the general election and winning two best loser seats.